mvibraim/cashback-system/README.md

 - Express with some middleware
 - Clean Code
 - Clean Architecture
-- MongoDB database with the official driver
+- MongoDB database with official driver
 - Docker and Docker Compose
 - Payload validation using express-validation
+- External requests with node-fetch

 ## Next steps

-- Request to an external system
 - Local and JWT authentication strategies using Passport
 - ES6 syntax
 - Object orientation